Consensys/doc.quorum-key-manager/docs/Reference/CLI-Syntax.md

     ```

 Port to expose Health HTTP service.
-The default is 8081.
+The default is `8081`.

 ### `help`

 === "Syntax"

     ```bash
-    -h, --help
+    -h, --help, [command] --help
     ```

-Print help information and exit.
+Print help information and exit, or if a command is specified, print more information about the command.

 ### `http-host`